SequencingDOTcom/RTP-API-Gradle-Maven-Android-OAuth-Java/README.md

 Gradle integration
 ======================================

-You need to follow instruction below if you want to build in and use OAuth logic in your existed or new project.
+You need to follow instructions below if you want to build in and use OAuth logic in your existing or new project.

-* create a new project in Android Studio or Eclipse
+* create a new Android Gradle based project (i.e. in Android Studio or Eclipse)
 * add gradle dependency
 	* see [gradle guides](https://docs.gradle.org/current/userguide/artifact_dependencies_tutorial.html)
 	* add dependency into build.gradle file in dependencies section.
 Here is dependency declaration example:
 	```
 	dependencies {
-   		compile 'com.sequencing:android-oauth:1.0.2' // or compile 'com.sequencing:android-oauth:1.0.+'
+   		compile 'com.sequencing:android-oauth:1.0.2'
     }
 	```
-* use autherization method(s)
+* integrate autherization functionality
 	* add imports
 	```
     import com.sequencing.androidoauth.core.OAuth2Parameters;